 I don’t usually let my kids own anything of this quality or value, to be honest.
 I was a little nervous the first time I let them take these on a trip.
 However, the case they come is very sturdy, and the headphones themselves are well designed so that the case, while inherently bulkier than, say, a pair of earbuds, is as streamlined as possible.
 The earphones swivel to lie flat and fit in a hard clamshell case that zippers shut.

 Long story short, these will be our go-to earphones forever.
 They are comfortable for all three of my kids — no complaints, and trust me, I have complainers.
-Puro Sounds Labs has a winner in the BT2000 Volume Limited Kids Bluetooth Headphones.
+The Puro Sound Labs BT2200 is a winner.

 Disclaimer: I received this product for free from the company for review purposes, but all opinions are my own.